Today I have the pleasure of reviewing another book for you. This time I bring you “The New Tunisian Crochet” by Dora Ohrenstein.

 Next come the projects, which, of course, we all love!
 My favs are:

-and the Lorelei Pullover by Dora Ohrenstein.
+Lorelei Pullover by Dora Ohrenstein.

 I’ve thought several times now that I’d love to have some openwork tops like this to wear over a tee.
 I’d also love a nice cardigan to wear when Mr AC and I go out to eat because I am always FREEZING in restaurants.
 The Lorelei Pullover is made in Malabrigo Lace.
 I may actually have some of that!
 Excuse me please while I go stash diving…